 Close the jump ring and make any necessary final adjustments.
 Repeat these steps with the other hoop.Continue to 7 of 7 below.

 Make a Pair of Beaded Hoops for Every Day of the Week!

 Memory wire is convenient, but difficult to cut and bend.
 Be sure to use heavy duty wire cutters - not your good ones.
-In case you are tempted, see this post to see what happens to your regular wire cutters when you use them with memory wire.

 Memory wire is also only available in a small number of sizes and finishes, so your options will be more limited than if you make the hoops yourself.